kam1986/Compiler/README.md

     * Symbol Table Interface implemented, which ease code changes, and enable testing different scooping schemes depending on the symboltable

 ## TODO
     * more testing on all parts

+    * LR(k) for user defined k where the table is represented by a compressed table of an array of arrays.
+    * rewriting campability of CFG to make the input grammar more easy to write
+    * Implementaition of indentation sensitivity of the parser

     * Changing implementation of tokens and arguments in the lexer/parser to a two interface implementation for easier maintaince.

     * Type Checker